Vleesbaai: Swimming & other watersport

 The southern side of the bay of Vleesbaai is protected by the Fransmanshoek peninsula which shelters Vleesbaai from the open ocean currents.
 This makes for favourable swimming conditions, although there are light rip currents which bathers should be aware of, and when on-shore winds prevail, there can be an increase of blue bottles and jellyfish.

 During the holiday season the beach at Vleesbaai is a hub of activity.
 Water sports like surfing, kayaking and kite surfing all take place, but within designated swim areas to keep swimmers safe.
 Among the local surfing community there is a place called “TOADS” the rocky shores of the Fransmanshoek peninsula that provides a right-hand break for surfers when conditions are right.
 TOADS is an acronym for Take Off And Die Syndrome and was christened in July 1984 by Mark Blewett, Jamii Hamlin and Shane Immelman.
-Marks father owned the Karmosyn Caravan Park during the mid eighties.
+Mark's father owned the Karmosyn Caravan Park during the mid eighties.